codex-router/codex.jenkins/README.md

    - **Codex CLI Download Password**: Override the global CLI download password for this job
    - **Manual CLI Update**: Use the "Update CLI" button to manually download and update Codex CLI from the download URL (job-level only)
    - **Config Path**: Override the global config path for this job
-   - **Default Model**: Configure the default model for this job (no default - must be selected from available models)
+   - **Default Model**: Configure the default model for this job (dropdown is empty by default - must click "Update Model List" to populate)
      - Use the "Update Model List" button to fetch available models from Codex CLI
      - Model list is populated dynamically from Codex CLI - no hardcoded models
+     - Dropdown starts empty and only shows models after fetching from CLI
    - **Timeout**: Override the global timeout for this job
    - **Enable MCP Servers**: Enable Model Context Protocol servers for this job (default: disabled)
    - **MCP Servers**: Select MCP servers for this job (only shown when 'Enable MCP Servers' is checked)
+     - Dropdown is empty by default - must click "Update MCP Servers List" to populate
      - Use the "Update MCP Servers List" button to fetch available servers from Codex CLI
      - MCP servers configuration is job-specific
    - **LiteLLM API Key**: Override the global LiteLLM API key for this job (default: empty)